Year-End in Review: Making Time for Reflection

 Asset Panda’s asset tracking and management platform is the most flexible and customizable system in the industry for tracking and managing assets.
 Asset Panda is highly configurable, so it can become whatever you need it to be, and changes as your needs change.
 Asset Panda works the way you do, on devices you’re already using, both online and through our free Mobile App.
 This makes it easy for all your users to access the information they need, when they need it, from wherever they happen to be working.
 By having access to a whole lifecycle of asset information including support requests, maintenance history, ownership chain, etc., Asset Panda gives users greater visibility to the information they need, when they need it.

 Start the new year on the right foot and give your company and employees the tools they need to do their jobs better and more efficiently.
-Visit www.assetpanda.com and take a tour of the asset tracking tool that goes beyond traditional asset tracking.
+Visit www.assetpanda.com and take a tour of the asset tracking tool that goes beyond traditional asset tracking

 Learn more from an Asset Panda expert